harshilxd/Asteroid-Feature-Prediction/README.md

 After the method Random Search for hyperparameter tuning in this model, the test MSE decreased by 0.111

+This is the result of the hyperparameter tuning:

 <img width="805" alt="Screenshot 2024-07-31 at 10 59 23 PM" src="https://github.com/user-attachments/assets/43080b0b-e7b0-4bc4-a5cf-d05264dc012c">